 d.
 Running Target (Running Target at 10 metres only).
 Air rifles only (in the Clubhouse).
 Administered by the British Sporting Rifle Club.

 Clay Target Ranges

 21. National Clay Shooting Centre (NCSC) Target Ranges.
 Skeet, Olympic Trap, ABT, DTL and Practice.
 Shotgun only – no solid shot/slug permitted .

 22. No rifle or pistol ranges may be used without the prior permission of the NRA.
 For routine use, not requiring the prior permission of the CE, the allocation of range space by the range office constitutes permission.

 23. The ranges are reserved for the use of NRA members and members of Associations and Clubs affiliated to the NRA.
 Other persons or bodies may only use the ranges with the prior permission of the CE.
-Individual members of the NRA may, subject to booking and subject to holding the relevant Shooter’s Certification Card, use any approved target on any range directly controlled by the NRA.
+Individual members of the NRA may, subject to booking, or by the arrangement with the entity at has booked, and subject to holding the relevant Shooter’s Certification Card, use any approved target on any range directly controlled by the NRA.
 Members of affiliated organisations may only use targets when use has been arranged by their organisation except that such members may, as individuals, use the Zero Range on the day prior to, and on, any day when their organisation has a booking on Stickledown, Century or Short Siberia ranges.